dstackai/dstack/docs/examples/text-generation-inference.md

 </div>

-!!! info "Wildcard domain"
+!!! info "Endpoint URL"
-    If you've configured a [wildcard domain](../docs/guides/services.md#set-up-a-gateway) for the gateway, `dstack` enables HTTPS automatically and serves the service at `https://<run name>.<your domain name>`.
+    Once the service is deployed, its endpoint will be available at `https://<run-name>.<domain-name>` (using the domain set up for the gateway).

     If you wish to customize the run name, you can use the `-n` argument with the `dstack run` command.